Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Simulation Study

 \subsection{Model Implementation}

 For each replication of each experiment, we created 40 imputations using the MINTS method by running 10 chains of the MCMC algorithm.
-The bounds of the model for $\mathbf{X}$ were set as $X_{low} = 0$ and $X_{up} = 100$ and the bounds of the model for $\mathbf{Y} | \mathbf{X}$ were set as $Y_{low} = 0$ and $Y_{up} = \text{min}(X_{c,t}, 60)$.
-During the estimation phase, the MCMC was run for enough iterations to ensure convergence of all imputation model parameters.
-The number of iterations differed across experiments, but ranged from 10000 to 25000 iterations per chain.
-During the imputation phase, an additional 4000 iterations was run for each chain and four iterations from each chain were selected as the imputed values.
-The iterations selected as the final imputed values were chosen to be 1000 iterations apart to ensure autocorrelation was close to zero following the procedure described in Section \ref{sec:imputation_procedure}.
+The bounds of the model for $\mathbf{X}$ were set as $X_{low} = 0$ and $X_{up} = 100$, and the bounds of the model for $\mathbf{Y} | \mathbf{X}$ were set as $Y_{low} = 0$ and $Y_{up} = \text{min}(X_{c,t}, 60)$.
+During the estimation phase, the MCMC algorithm was run for enough iterations to ensure convergence of all imputation model parameters.
+The number of iterations differed across experiments, but ranged from 10,000 to 25,000 iterations per chain.
+During the imputation phase, an additional 4,000 iterations was run for each chain and four iterations from each chain were selected as the imputed values.
+The iterations selected as the final imputed values were chosen to be 1,000 iterations apart to ensure autocorrelation was close to zero following the procedure described in Section \ref{sec:imputation_procedure}.

 We compared the MINTS method to six models based on existing methods for multiple imputation.
+As the existing methods assume a linear relationship between variables with missing data, the simulated data was transformed prior to creating multiple imputations using a Box-Cox transformation.
+For each of the existing methods, $\mathbf{Y}$ was first transformed using the cube root as $\mathbf{Y}^* = \mathbf{Y}^{1/3}$.
+Imputations were created on the transformed scale, and the resulting multiply imputed values of $\mathbf{Y}^*$ were transformed back to the original scale of $\mathbf{Y}$.

-Three of these models are based on the MICE methodology as implemented in the R package ``mice'' \citep{vanBuurenOudshoorn2011}.\footnote{mice version 3.14.0 used} MICE uses the FCS algorithm, which allows for the specification of separate univariate conditional models for each variable with missing data.
+Three of the existing multiple imputation models considered are based on the MICE methodology as implemented in the R package ``mice'' (\cite{vanBuurenOudshoorn2011}).\footnote{mice version 3.14.0 used} MICE uses the FCS algorithm, which allows for the specification of separate univariate conditional models for each variable with missing data.
 The univariate conditional models include all available variables as predictors, for example, the model for $\mathbf{X}$ includes $\mathbf{Y}$, year, and country as predictors.
 We first considered the default imputation method for continuous data in the mice package, which is predictive mean matching.
-We refer to this method as the MICE PMM method.
-Unlike the other methods considered, MICE PMM does not explicitly account for the hierarchical structure of the data but is included as a baseline for comparison.
+We refer to this model as MICE PMM.
+Unlike the other approaches considered, MICE PMM does not explicitly account for the hierarchical structure of the data but is included as a baseline for comparison.